pkmn/engine/src/lib/gen1/README.md

 attempts to reproduce as much of the behavior that can be reproduced without making data structure changes or dramatically deviating from the correct control flow):

-- **Wrap**: Partial trapping moves like Wrap are implemented on Pokémon Showdown with an artifical `partialtrappinglock` volatile as opposed to how it works on the cartridge which simply relies on the `Trapping` volatile of the opponent.
+- **Wrap**: Partial trapping moves like Wrap are implemented on Pokémon Showdown with an artificial `partialtrappinglock` volatile as opposed to how it works on the cartridge which simply relies on the `Trapping` volatile of the opponent.
 This mistake results in partial trapping choice locking not being reported properly when the trapping move was initiated via another move such as